Kino7916/dbdjs.db-sql/README.md

 ```

 ## API
-- Package.Database(filename: string[, [Interfaces.Options](#interfaces)]): Database - Initializing class Database
+- new Package.Database(filename: string[, [Interfaces.Options](#interfaces)]): Database - Initializing Synchronous class Database
+- new Package.PromisedDatabase(filename: string[, [Interfaces.Options](#interfaces)]): Database - Initializing Promised version of class Database
-- Database.set(table: string, key: string, value: any): none - Creating/Updating the value of a created/existing data
+- Database.set(table: string, key: string, value: any): Boolean - Creating/Updating the value of a created/existing data
-- Database.get(table: string, key: string): SQLData - Return a data with matching key from the Database
+- Database.get(table: string, key: string): [Interfaces.Data](#interfaces) | null - Return a data with matching key from the Database
-- Database.delete(table:string, key: string): none - Remove a data with matching key from the Database
+- Database.delete(table:string, key: string): Boolean - Remove a data with matching key from the Database
-- Database.fetchAll(table: string): [Interfaces.SQLData[]](#interfaces) - Returns an Array of data in the Table
+- Database.all(table: string): [Interfaces.AllSQLData[]](#interfaces) - Returns an Array of data in the Table
 - Database.getTables(): [Interfaces.TableInformation[]](#interfaces) - Returns an Array of Information about Tables from the Database
 - Database.clearTable(table: string): none - Removes the entire data of the Table
-- Database.clearDatabase(): none - Removes the entire table from the Database with it's contents
+- Database.clearDatabase(): Boolean - Removes the entire table from the Database with it's contents
 - Database.deleteTable(table: string): none - Remove table from the database
+###### Note: Promised version will return a promise which can be handled using Promises API / Await Asynchronous.

 ## Interfaces
 ### Options ( [BetterSqlite3.Options](https://github.com/JoshuaWise/better-sqlite3/blob/HEAD/docs/api.md#new-databasepath-options) )